conan-io/docs/developing_packages/editable_packages.rst

 to copy locally built artifacts into the conan cache and make them available to consumers.

 What about if you just can tell Conan where to find the headers and the artifacts ready for consumption in your local working directory?
-Not need to package, just tell Conan to use those artifacts you have just generated with your IDE, sounds good?
+No need to package, just tell Conan to use those artifacts you have just generated with your IDE, sounds good?
 This is what the feature *editable packages* will do for you.